ngi-nix/summer-of-nix/README.md

 ## Goals

-- use Nix to improve the usability of NGI related projects
+- improve the deployment story of NGI-funded projects using Nix
 - be an opportunity for less experienced Nixers to learn how to effectively use and contribute to Nix
-- exand and nurture the nix community to some extent
+- expand and nurture the nix community to some extent

 ## Strategies